 c.
 Reformat Seagate Backup Plus drive

-Step 1: Recover data from Seagate Backup Plus drive
+Step 1: Recover lost data from Seagate Backup Plus drive

-Tutorial to recover data from Seagate Backup Plus drive drive with iBoysoft Mac Data Recovery
+Tutorial to recover lost data from Seagate Backup Plus drive with iBoysoft Mac Data Recovery

 1. Download and install iBoysoft Mac Data Recovery on Mac.